osg-htc/operations/docs/SLA/event.md

 ### Description
 The grid-facing component of this service available for use by all OSG VOs and service providers.
 Service subscribers access queues to exchange data using point-to-point or publish and subscribe patterns.
-See [this](https://en.wikipedia.org/wiki/Message_queuing_service) for further discussion.
+See [the Wikipedia article on message queueing services](https://en.wikipedia.org/wiki/Message_queuing_service) for further discussion.

 ## Security Considerations
-All data transmitted or recieved via this service is subject to the terms of the
+All data transmitted or received via this service is subject to the terms of the
 [IU privacy policy](https://github.com/opensciencegrid/operations/blob/master/docs/privacy.md).
 In particular all data transmitted to or by the service shall be considered disclosable without condition.